news - Friends of Oflag 64 Tin Store Fund-Raising Progress

 The opportunity to use this same storage facility some 78 years later for artifacts seems appropriate.
 The grounds of what was once Oflag 64 have been part of the campus of a reform school since the end of World War II.
 Recently, the school’s Principal offered the Foundation the opportunity to rent space in one of the remaining Oflag 64 buildings as a much-needed storage facility for the artifacts that have been donated by Kriegy families for the future museum.

-Thanks to this supportive offer, the Foundation will also be able to use the space to exhibit artifacts until the future museum is built.
+Thanks to this supportive offer, the Foundation will also be able to use the space to exhibit artifacts until the Tin Store is completed.
 And, thanks to funding from Friends of Oflag 64, the necessary renovations have been completed.

 The Foundation oversaw the many improvements such as the addition of a new restroom, heating system, and security system.
 These improvements have created a beautiful space suitable for proper artifact storage and exhibition functions.
 As the project progresses toward establishing a formal artifact exhibition, the Polish-American Foundation for the Commemoration of POW Camps in Szubin will be continuing to fulfill its stated mission: “To contribute to the knowledge of World War II by studying and commemorating the experiences of Allied prisoners-of-war held in German captivity.
 In addition to the history and operations of the German POW camps, its projects will focus on the thousands of POWs who the Germans incarcerated in Szubin, Poland, and the brave Polish citizens who assisted those prisoners.”
 Photos of the renovation process are provided below.